 Seven Coloured Earth and Chamarel Waterfalls

 A unique phenomenon site found in Mauritius.
-The colors of the soil originate from volcanic rock, in each layer show different shades of color with sun alteration.
-So the best time to visit when it is dry and sunny.
+The colors of the soil originate from volcanic rock.
+Each layer show different shades of color with sun alteration.
+So the best time to visit is when it is dry and sunny.

-Nearby is the Chamarel waterfalls of 83 meters, the highest waterfall in Mauritius.
-There is an admission of 150 rupees per person for colored earth along with Chamarel falls.
+Nearby are the Chamarel waterfalls of 83 meters, the highest waterfall in Mauritius.
+There is an admission of 125 rupees per person for colored earth along with Chamarel falls.
 Nothing is free in Mauritius except the beaches.

 Also, the Chamarel Rhumerie is worth a visit.
-There’s an entrance of 400 rupees, which is pricey in my opinion.
-You find out how the rum produced from a sugar cane and a tour in the distillery.
+There’s an entrance of 400 rupees, which is pricey.
+You find out how the rum is produced from a sugar cane and a tour of the distillery.
 Also, you will have the opportunity to taste seven different kinds of rum.
-The factory closes at 3 pm, so be there on time if you’re interested.
+The factory closes at 3 pm, so be on time if interested.

 Curepipe, Trou Aux Cerfs

-The city occupies the highest point of the central plateau, on average 545 meters high and dominated by the nipple of Trou aux Cerfs.
-A dormant volcano with a well-defined cone and crater.
+The city occupies the highest point of the central plateau, on average 545 meters high, and is dominated by the nipple of Trou aux Cerfs, a dormant volcano with a well-defined cone and crater.
 It looks like a valley with lots of vegetation all around.
 The nature in the city and the area is exceptional.